karimsaikali/jasmine/README.md

 ### PubSubReporter

-It pushes the test results to a channel "jasmine", you can subscribe a script to the channel to immediately do something based  on the results, the script could pick up the json message, and then create a ticket in zoho or JIRA or any other third party ticketing platform used by your team? or perhaps push a notification (a little drastic) to your phone ?
-Send an email ( as long as you don't spam yourself) ?
+It pushes the test results to a channel "jasmine", you can subscribe a script to the channel to immediately do something based  on the results, the script could pick up the json message, and then create a ticket in zoho or JIRA or any other third party ticketing platform used by your team or perhaps push a notification (a little drastic) to your phone?
+Send an email?

 Of course you need to save a channel in scriptr called "jasmine", or you could alternatively use a different channel by changing the value of channel in boot.